 It will return the following message.

-To find the exact processor model on your Windows 10 or Windows 8.1 computer, you can look for ‘System Information’ in search.
-On the detailed system information panel, you can identify the model of the processor (look for the model number).
+In the detailed system information panel, you can identify the model of the processor (look for the model number).

-You can download the CPU-Z for Windows OS from this link.
+Download the CPU-Z for Windows OS from this link.